Neurogenic Bladder in Children

 Your baby’s age, overall health, and health history

 How well your baby can handle certain medicines, treatments, or therapies

 How long the condition is expected to last

 Your opinion or preference

 Treatment may include:

-Insertion of a catheter or hollow tube to empty the bladder at regular intervals
+Insertion of a catheter or hollow tube.
+This is done to empty the bladder at regular intervals.

-Prophylactic (preventive) antibiotic therapy to reduce the incidence of infection
+Preventive antibiotic therapy.
+This is used to reduce the incidence of infection.

-Please consult your doctor with any questions or concerns you may have regarding your
+Talk with your child's healthcare provider about any questions or concerns you may